Learn How

 Instructions

-Squeeze the garlic out the skin and whisk together the lemon zest, smoked paprika, juice, oil, and some seasoning in a large bowl.
-Add in the butter, beans, tomatoes, peppers, and rocket and mix it all.
+- Squeeze the garlic from the skins and whisk with lemon zest, smoked paprika, juice, oil, and seasoning in a large bowl.
+Add butter beans, tomatoes, peppers, and rocket, and mix.

-Divide between lunchboxes and top with the chicken on one side and crumble over the feta.
+- Divide between lunchboxes and top with chicken and crumbled feta.